-Since this steak has a higher fat content, it is prone to cause flare-ups while grilling; it's important to keep a close eye on the cooking process, which should take more than a few minutes.
+Since this steak has a higher fat content, it is prone to cause flare-ups while grilling; it's important to keep a close eye on the cooking process, which should take no more than a few minutes.
 Move the steak to a new section of the grill every time you rotate (for those attractive grill marks) or flip over the meat, which should be every minute, up to 4 minutes total for rare to medium rare.
 To reach higher levels of doneness, reduce the heat or move the steak to a cooler section of the grill to continue cooking to the desired doneness.